What to Do When the Bank Says You Need a Cosigner

 When banks evaluate your loan application, they try to determine whether or not you will repay the loan.
 The most critical factors in the decision are your credit and your income.

-- Credit: Lenders review your credit history to see if you have borrowed (and repaid loans) in the past.
+Lenders review your credit history to see if you have borrowed and repaid loans in the past.
 If you’ve successfully paid off several loans, that’s a positive signal for lenders.
-If, on the other hand, you don’t have a borrowing history—or you have defaulted on loans in the past—lenders are more hesitant to approve your loan.
-Lenders typically review your credit reports (which you can and should do every year—it’s your right under federal law), or they just use a credit score based on the information in your credit reports.
+If, on the other hand, you don’t have a borrowing history or you have defaulted on loans in the past, lenders are more hesitant to approve your loan.
+Lenders typically review your credit reports and use a credit score based on the information in your credit reports.

-- Income: Lenders also look at how much you earn, and how much of your monthly income will go toward paying off the loan.
+Lenders also look at how much you earn and how much of your monthly income will go toward paying off the loan.
 If your loan payments take up a significant portion of your income, banks may worry that you’ll get in over your head.
-To evaluate your income, lenders calculate a debt to income ratio.
+To evaluate your income, lenders calculate a debt-to-income ratio.
 For example, they might prefer to see that loan payments are less than 30 percent of your total income.

-- Adding a cosigner helps you meet lender requirements for credit and income.
-A cosigner provides an additional source of income that is available to help make loan payments (assuming the cosigner has a job).
-Ideally, you’ll pay off the loan yourself, but the lender wants to be safe—and with a cosigner, they can try to collect from two people (which improves the bank’s chances of finding somebody who can pay).
-If your cosigner has good credit, that also helps.
+Adding a cosigner helps you meet lender requirements for credit and income.
+A cosigner provides an additional source of income that is available to help make loan payments, assuming the cosigner has a job.
+Ideally, you’ll pay off the loan yourself, but the lender wants to be safe—and with a cosigner, they can try to collect from two people, which improves the bank’s chances of finding somebody who can pay.
+If your co-signer has good credit, that also helps.
 Lenders prefer to know that somebody on the loan has experience borrowing and repaying.
-Read more about how cosigning works.

 Finding a Cosigner